Kornilov Shock Regiment: History

-Founding
+World War I

 After the February Revolution in 1917 the Russian Army faced a rapid decline in discipline and morale.
 To address to the unwillingness to go on the offensive by ordinary infantry, the Russian Provisional Government, on the initiative of Southwestern Front commander General Aleksei Brusilov, began forming "revolutionary shock battalions" from existing military units, and "battalions of death" from civilian volunteers and troops in rear area or support units.
 Members of these units were identified by red and black chevrons and a death's head symbol on their uniform.
 They were given specialized training in storming tactics, and with machine guns and grenades.
 The shock units were entrusted with accomplishing the most important objectives, and the members of these units took an oath that included pledging to never be captured alive, to respect the political views of other soldiers, and to never let their morale fall.

 In June 1917, General Lavr Kornilov, the commander of the Russian Eighth Army in the Southwestern Front, ordered the creation of a volunteer shock detachment from soldiers and officers, which became known as the 1st Shock Detachment.
 He let an adjutant at the Eighth Army headquarters, Captain Mitrofan Nezhentsev, form the unit, who put it together initially from officers and praporshchiks.
 Nezhentsev wanted the shock unit to be an example to inspire the rest of the army, in response to the indiscipline following the February Revolution.
 After spending some time in training, the Shock Detachment consisted of two battalions, three machine gun detachments, a recon unit with Czechoslovak volunteers, and a cavalry scout unit with Don Cossacks.
 Captain Nezhentsev was in command.
 The unit was finished forming by early July 1917 and received its banner from General Kornilov, which was black and had the words "1st Shock Detachment."
 They added "Kornilov" to the name.